dotnet/docs-aspire/docs/frameworks/orleans.md

 ---
 title: Use Orleans with .NET Aspire
-description: Learn how to use Orleans with .NET Aspire ms.date: 11/05/2024 ms.topic: overview
+description: Learn how to use the .NET Aspire Orleans hosting integration, which can configure and orchestrate Orleans from a .NET Aspire app host project. ms.date: 11/05/2024
+uid: frameworks/orleans
 ---

 # Use Orleans with .NET Aspire

-Orleans has built-in support for .NET Aspire. .NET Aspire's application model lets you describe the services, databases, and other resources/infrastructure in your app and how they relate.
-Orleans provides a straightforward way to build distributed applications which are elastically scalable and fault-tolerant. .NET Aspire is used to configure and orchestrate Orleans and its dependencies, such as, by providing Orleans with database cluster membership and storage.
+[Orleans](https://github.com/dotnet/orleans) has built-in support for .NET Aspire. .NET Aspire's application model lets you describe the services, databases, and other resources and infrastructure in your app and how they relate to each other.
+Orleans provides a straightforward way to build distributed applications which are elastically scalable and fault-tolerant. .NET Aspire is used to configure and orchestrate Orleans and its dependencies, such as by providing Orleans with database cluster membership and storage.

 Orleans is represented as a resource in .NET Aspire.
 The Orleans resource includes configuration which your service needs to operate, such as cluster membership providers and storage providers.